pyfar/pyfar/README.md

 If the installation fails, please check out the [help section](https://pyfar-gallery.readthedocs.io/en/latest/help).

+Audio file reading/writing is supported through [SoundFile](https://python-soundfile.readthedocs.io), which is based on [libsndfile](http://www.mega-nerd.com/libsndfile/).
+On Windows and OS X, it will be installed automatically.
+On Linux, you need to install libsndfile using your distribution’s package manager, for example ``sudo apt-get install libsndfile1``.

 ## Contributing

 Check out the [contributing guidelines](https://pyfar.readthedocs.io/en/stable/contributing.html) if you want to become part of pyfar.